Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and have gone 8-1 in those contests.

-- When it comes to hitting the over, the Braves and their opponents are 3-7-0 in their last 10 games with a total.
+- When it comes to the over/under, the Braves and their opponents are 4-6-0 in their last 10 games.

 Braves Betting Records & Stats

-- Atlanta has a record of 35-12 when playing as moneyline favorites with odds of -155 or shorter (74.5% winning percentage).
+- Atlanta has entered seven games this season as the underdog by -110 or more and is 5-2 in those contests.

-- The Braves have a 60.8% chance to win this matchup based on the moneyline's implied probability.
+- The Braves have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- Atlanta has played in 87 games with a set over/under, and have combined with its opponents to go over the total 47 times (47-37-3).
+- Atlanta and its opponents have gone over the total this season in 47 of its 86 opportunities.

-- The Braves have covered 50% of their games this season, going 7-7-0 against the spread.
+- The Braves have an against the spread mark of 7-7-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!